rajdev0ps/rajdev0ps/README.md

 5. Hybrid Cloud DR Architecture (AWS & Azure)

-      The purpose of this engagement is to perform assessment with a view to consult, design and perform activities which would enable Customer to host Disaster Recovery or Secondary datacenter for these application and Database on Amazon AWS.
+      The purpose of this engagement is to assess, consult, design, and perform activities that will enable the customer to host Disaster Recovery or a secondary datacenter for these applications and databases on Amazon AWS.

       ![Hybrid Cloud DR Architecture](projects/cloud-migration/Cloud-Endure.jpg)